pherkan/wheelchair-design-platform/documentation.md

 2. Arduino IDE
 3. Terminal (macOS)

-## 3. Assembling the wheelchair
+## 3. Assembling The Wheelchair
 By using two pieces of plywood and applying these to the inside of the wheels, a space is created to add the Raspberry Pi, Arduino Mega and a big powerbank.
 The feather and a small powerbank are attached to a spoke of the wheel to detect the rotation.
 Use cable ties and tape to fix these components to the wheelchair.
-The assembly of the wiring can be found [here](#6-Wiring) whereas an overview of the wheelchair with its components can be found here (#7-Poster).
+The assembly of the wiring can be found [here](#6-Wiring) whereas an overview of the wheelchair with its components can be found [here](#7-Poster).

 ## 4. Libraries
 The following libraries need to be installed in order to successfully run the code.
 In the code you can find the comments to what the code does and how it works.